William D. Weeks Memorial Library: Architecture

 The Weeks Memorial Library was modeled in the Beaux-Arts architectural style, characterized by "projecting and receding masses, classical columns, carved window and door heads, and other details such as quoins, ascroteria, and antifixae."
 This was a popular style of architecture amongst libraries in the 20th century, as was the T-shaped plan its design followed.
 These were common characteristics of several other libraries built with financial support from the Carnegies.

 The original building, designed by McLean & Wright, is measured at 60 by 40 ft and is topped by a hipped roof with two chimneys.
 A central projecting entry pavilion dominates the front façade, with a recessed entry topped by a transom window and a cornice in scrolled brackets.
 The doorway is flanked with Doric columns, and Ionic pilasters beyond the recessed area.
 Above the pilasters is an entablature and triangular pediment with decorated tympanum.

 The building was extended in 1998.
-The addition, designed by Thomas Wallace of Tennant/Wallace Architects in Manchester, New Hampshire, complemented the architecture of the original structure while still utilizing modern techniques and materials.
+The addition, designed by Thomas Wallace of Tennant/Wallace Architects in Manchester, New Hampshire, complemented the architecture of the original structure while still using modern techniques and materials.

-Mission

-The Weeks Memorial Library's mission is separated into three points.